ryanbressler/CloudForest/README.md

    -evaloob=false: Evaluate potential splitting features on OOB cases after finding split value in bag.
    -selftest=false: Test the forest on the data and report accuracy.
    -splitmissing=false: Split missing values onto a third branch at each node (experimental).
-   -test="": Data to test the model on.
+   -test="": Data to test the model on after training.
  ```

 ### Regression Options ###